If you’re wondering if being bored is good for your kids – it is! Boredom can be a huge boost to your child’s life skills – and here’s how.

 Being Bored Is Good for You as a Parent

-This isn’t a kid benefit, but it is a benefit!
+This isn’t a child benefit, but it is a benefit!
 We parents have a lot on our plates.
 We need to manage so much all the time.
 When our children can manage something for themselves, it is one less thing that we have to worry about.

 The bottom line is, allow your child to be bored.
 Every once in awhile, when your family is having a rare relaxing day, let your child try to figure out what to do.
-While you may have to provide some suggestions for your child to get started, being bored can drive some incredibly creative decisions and ideas.
+While you may have to provide some suggestions for them to get started, being bored can drive some incredibly creative decisions and ideas.
 See what they come up with – it will serve them well.